Brett-Tanner/Journal/2023/Nov_23.md

 - Setsumeikai Form

+  - [] Still send full setsumeikais to the app
+    - [] Also show they're full somehow
+  - [] Allow attendance_limit to be 0
   - [] Figure out how to trigger GTM when the form submits
     - remember you have access to the dashboard
     - and there's something which tracks form submissions

 ### [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)

+- [x] Fix reservation kids not being members for the new 3 course
+- [x] Use direnv and binstubs to make rspec faster to run
+- [x] remove unused test files
+- [x] update testing gems

 - Inquiries